 Director of Photography

-Jeffrey Seckendorf has been making movies and commercials since the 1980’s.
-Beginning his career in the 1970s as a stills photographer, he went on to direct and shoot over 1000 commercials in New York, Los Angeles and other corners of the country.
+Jeffrey Seckendorf began his career as a stills photographer then went on to direct and shoot over 1000 commercials in New York, Los Angeles and other corners of the country.
 He has photographed and/or directed commercials for Pepsi, Nabisco, The NYC Ballet, Saranac Beer, Kaiser Permanente, Connecticut Lottery, Showtime, The Movie Channel, and many more.
 His music video credits include, among others, Waylon Jennings, Ricky Van Shelton, Prairie Oyster, and Sweethearts of the Rodeo.

 Jeff received an Independent Spirit Award nomination for his silky, black and white photography on JUDY BERLIN, the winner of the 1999 Sundance award for Best Director.
 The wide screen epic, FINDING HOME opened theatrically in the summer of 2005 and received Best Cinematography awards at the Rome International Film Festival and the Tiburon Film Festivals.
 Jeff also did the live action photography on the video game, NEED FOR SPEED.